 Is Las Vegas Defense Group still open during the COVID-19 crisis?

 Absolutely.
 All our our attorneys and staff are still available 24-hours a day, 7-days a week.
 To safeguard everyone's health, we are conducting consultations by phone or video-conferencing.
 And for people laid-off or furloughed, know that we offer flexible rates and payment plans.

 Do I need a lawyer if I'm arrested in Las Vegas?

 Some defendants do represent themselves in court.
-But it is always advisable to have an experienced criminal defense lawyer, even for a first time arrest.
-Prosecutors may be more willing to negotiate a charge reduction or dismissal when the defendant is represented.
+But it is always advisable to have an experienced lawyer, even for a first time arrest.
+Prosecutors may be more apt to negotiate a charge reduction or dismissal when the defendant is represented.

 The Nevada legal system is complicated and intimidating, and criminal defense attorneys give defendants the best chance of achieving a favorable resolution.